-The CARE Team receives reports of behavioral concerns.
-The team provides a collaborative, crossfunctional approach to assessing and responding to individuals who might pose a threat to themselves or others.
-The CARE Team is comprised of representatives of the following offices: Security; Diversity, Equity and Inclusion; Dean of Learning Success; Dean of Campus Affairs - Kenosha; Dean of Campus Affairs - Racine; Dean of Campus Affairs - Elkhorn and Burlington; Dean of Campus Affairs - iMET Center; and Student Support Counselors.
+The CARE Team receives all reports of behavioral concerns.
+The team provides a collaborative, cross-functional approach to assessing and responding to individuals who might pose a threat to themselves or others.
+The CARE Team is comprised of representatives of the following offices: Security; Diversity, Equity and Inclusion; Dean of Learning Success; Dean of Campus Affairs - Kenosha; Dean of Campus Affairs - Racine; Dean of Campus Affairs - Elkhorn and Burlington; Dean of Campus Affairs - iMET Center; Dean of Academic and Campus Affairs, and Student Support Counselors.
 Any behaviors of concern, such as individuals who are depressed, making inappropriate comments or threats, or exhibiting disruptive behavior, should be reported to the CARE Team immediately.
 The CARE Team's website, www.gtc.edu/CARE, includes an online referral form by which any member of the Gateway community can refer an issue of concern to the team for review.